coursera/courier/grammar/README.md

 * [ ] Improve IntelliJ IDEA support: completion, references, go to... and a ton of other useful features (http://www.jetbrains.org/intellij/sdk/docs/tutorials/custom_language_support_tutorial.html).
 * [ ] Add HOCON style syntax to @annotations
-* [ ] Add a proper lexer
-* [ ] The current parser is written in Scala, and we need to figure out how to integrate it in with the Java part of the Courier stack.
-Do we introduce a Scala dependency to the Java codebase, or do we migrate to a non-Scala parser?
 * [ ] Add linter support as separate tool usable from arc